karolikl/aks-workshop/hands-on-labs/3-create-cluster.md

-# Challenge #3: Deploy image to an AKS cluster
+# Challenge #3: Deploy application to an AKS cluster

 ## Description